Brightspace/d2l-link-ui/README.md

 ![example screenshot of link](/screenshots/overview.png?raw=true)

-For further information on this and other D2L UI components, see the docs at [ui.valence.d2l.com](http://ui.valence.d2l.com/).
+For further information on this and other Brightspace UI components, see the docs at [ui.developers.brightspace.com](http://ui.developers.brightspace.com/).

 ## Installation